rackerlabs/docs-cloud-block-storage/rst/dev-guide/general-api-info/role-based-access-control.rst

 and that role is assigned by default to any Rackspace Cloud account when the account is created.

+See the :rax-devguide:`Cloud Identity Client Developer Guide
+<cloud-identity/v2>` for
-See the *Cloud Identity Client Developer Guide* for information about how to perform the following tasks:
+information about how to perform these tasks:

 *  `Add user`_